Quzhe Huang

 Quzhe Huang, Shengqi Zhu, Yansong Feng, Dongyan Zhao

-Proposed a method to prevent the model from ignoring the potential important non-rationale words and not distinguishing the importance of different rationale words, when incorporating human ratio
+TL:DR: Proposed a method to prevent the model from ignoring the potential important non-rationale words and not distinguishing the importance of different rationale words, when incorporating human rational.

 | paper |